CLAUDE.md as team contract

 What we learned

-CLAUDE.mdshould be reviewed, versioned, and owned.- Keep policy explicit: what to do, what not to do, and why.
+CLAUDE.mdshould be reviewed, versioned, and owned like any production artifact.- Keep policy explicit: what to do, what not to do, and why.
+The "why" is the part that survives contact with new contributors.

-- A living contract is more valuable than a long static handbook.
+- A living contract beats a long static handbook.
+The file is useful precisely because it stays current.

 Result

-Once we moved CLAUDE.md into the PR review cycle, the volume of "how do we handle X" Slack messages dropped — not to zero, but from several per week to roughly one or two per sprint.
-PR approvals got faster because reviewers could point to a line in the contract instead of re-litigating style decisions in comments.
-The maintenance burden is real though: the file has to be updated when decisions change, and that discipline is easy to skip under deadline pressure.
-We've had the file fall two or three sprints behind reality before someone flagged it.
-The contract only works if the team treats updating it as part of finishing a decision, not as documentation to write later.
+The Slack volume drop was the headline.
+The quieter win was review quality: comments shifted from style nits to actual design questions, because the style decisions had already been made and were linkable.
+The cost is real discipline: the file has to be updated when decisions change, and that is easy to skip under deadline pressure.
+We have let it fall two or three sprints behind reality before someone flagged it.
+The contract only works if the team treats updating it as part of finishing a decision.

 Quick answers